harveydevereux/CS2-CPP/README.md

 Look at the benchmarks to see why it is useful to create a Boost.Python module for this instead of using raw python.

-I am using this to (attempt to) reconstruct unique trajectories from a data set of [beetle movement](https://github.com/harveydevereux/MSc-Project)
+I have used this to *succesfully* reconstruct unique trajectories from a data set of [beetle movement](https://github.com/harveydevereux/MSc-Project)

 ## Benchmark